ashfaaqrifath/Spreadsheet-proccessor/README.md

 # Spreadsheet-proccessor
-This is a simple program written in python to automate Excel spreadsheets.
+This is a simple program written in python to automate Excel spreadsheet updating.
 This is a work in progress.